jethornton/rpi/docs/source/lite-install.rst

   sudo apt-get update
   sudo apt-get install balena-etcher-electron

+* Burn the image to the SD card with Etcher

 Insert the SD card and connect a mouse, keyboard and monitor to the Raspberry Pi and boot up.
 After the screen stops scrolling you will need to log in.
 The user name is `pi` and the password is `raspberry`.
 At this point you have an